Manchester City v Stoke City

 Manchester City FC

-MANCHESTER CITY moved to their new home in the Eastlands area of Manchester in August 2003 following 80 years in residence at Maine Road.
+MANCHESTER CITY moved to their home in the Eastlands area of Manchester in August 2003 following 80 years in residence at Maine Road.

-The impressive new stadium was originally constructed for the 2002 Commonwealth Games after which the Citizens became the new tenants.
+The impressive stadium was originally constructed for the 2002 Commonwealth Games after which the Citizens became the new tenants.
 Considerable work was then required to convert the stadium for pure football usage at a cost of £20 million which involved removal of the athletics track and the installation of a further 10,000 seats down towards pitch-side.

 The record gate at the former Maine Road ground was, of course, the 84,569 who attended the FA Cup Quarter Final tie against the Potters on Saturday 3rd March 1934.